IEatCodeDaily/Learning_DeepQL/README.md

 If your Jupyter Notebook still uses system kernel, you will need to change the kernel.
 In VSCode, you can change your kernel by clicking the button saying `(python 3.x.x)` on the top right of the screen.
 You might need to install ipkernel.
 Choose the virtual environment and it should work now.

+## TensorFlow not running on GPU
+make sure you have CUDA and CUDNN properly setup.
+Google for the tutorial.
+I'm lazy